 Ko Whangara te pūtahitanga o te tangata, ko Whangara te pārekereke o te kōrero!

 Mikaia was born and raised in Whangara and Mangatuna and had the honour of being taught te reo Māori and tikanga Māori by her whānau, hapū and iwi.
-A graduate of kōhanga reo, kura kaupapa Māori and Te Herenga Waka Marae – Victoria University of Wellington.
-Her work choices have seen her consciously develop her passions by engaging in roles as a research assistant, intern, Māori language and kapa haka tutor, presenter, performer, cultural ambassador, community researcher, policy analyst, senior research analyst, governance and management focusing on kaupapa Māori research and evalution with the hope of discovering, exploring and revealing the many unique layers of te reo Māori revitalisation.
+She is a graduate of kōhanga reo, kura kaupapa Māori and Te Herenga Waka Marae – Victoria University of Wellington.
+Her work choices have seen her consciously develop her passions by engaging in roles as a research assistant, intern, Māori language and kapa haka tutor, presenter, performer, cultural ambassador, community researcher, policy analyst, and senior research analyst.
+Additionally she has had roles in governance and management, focusing on kaupapa Māori research and evaluation with the hope of discovering, exploring and revealing the many unique layers of te reo Māori revitalisation.